 - 7.14.
 Chapter 5 of the Waste Local Plan identifies our anticipated future waste management needs across the Plan area to 2038.
 The Plan's approach is to ensure that Nottinghamshire and Nottingham are self-sufficient in managing their own waste as far as possible, but it is recognised that this may not always be practical.
 In some cases, it may be more sustainable or economical for waste to be managed in a different WPA area if this happens to be the nearest, most appropriate facility for that waste type.
 It is not viable to have facilities for every waste type in each WPA area as some wastes are very specialised or only produced in very small quantities and are more appropriately managed at regional or national level.
 The Waste Local Plan therefore takes a pragmatic approach which aims to provide sufficient capacity to manage the equivalent of our own waste arisings whilst allowing for appropriate cross-border movements of waste.
 Policy SP6 sets out this approach in more detail. - 7.15.
 Where there is a need for additional waste management capacity, proposals for new or extended waste management facilities will need to demonstrate that this will not prejudice movement up the waste hierarchy.
 In land use terms, priority will therefore be given to facilities which will contribute to meeting current and future recycling targets.
-These can include re-use, recycling, composting and anaerobic digestion facilities5. - 7.16.
+These can include re-use, recycling, composting and anaerobic digestion facilities. - 7.16.
 Where it is not possible to recycle the waste, the next most sustainable option is to recover value from the waste in the form of either energy or materials.
 Recovering energy from waste can also provide a local source of heat and power for other nearby development, helping to meet the Government's aims of decentralising energy supplies and offsetting the need for fossil fuels.
 However, the Waste management plan for England (2021) and Our waste, our resources: a strategy for England (2018) make clear that the aim is to get the most energy out of waste, not to get the most waste into energy recovery.
 Proposals for such facilities then should show they will not prejudice waste being managed further up the hierarchy and would divert waste that would otherwise be disposed of.
-To be classed as a 'recovery' facility Energy from Waste (EfW) facilities must achieve an agreed level of energy efficiency6.
+To be classed as a 'recovery' facility Energy from Waste (EfW) facilities must achieve an agreed level of energy efficiency. - 7.17.
+Other forms of material recovery can include anaerobic digestion and some backfilling operations where the waste is used in place of other non-waste materials for reclamation, landscaping, or engineering purposes. - 7.18.
+Although disposal is at the bottom of the waste hierarchy, it is recognised that there will still be a need to dispose of residual waste that cannot be recycled or recovered.
+For certain types of waste, disposal can be the best, or least worst, option, for example hazardous materials like asbestos which cannot be recovered or recycled.
+Disposal involves either the landfilling of waste or incineration without energy recovery as this means no value is obtained from the waste.

-5 Anaerobic digestion is classed as 'other recovery' within the waste hierarchy, but elements of the process can contribute towards UK recycling targets under current guidance.
+&lt;sup>5 Anaerobic digestion is classed as 'other recovery' within the waste hierarchy, but elements of the process can contribute towards UK recycling targets under current guidance.

-6 Annex II of the Waste Framework Directive sets out an energy efficiency formula (R1) to be applied to incineration facilities
+&lt;sup>6 Annex II of the Waste Framework Directive sets out an energy efficiency formula (R1) to be applied to incineration facilities